Updated January 16, 2025

 How Do I Become a Registered Nurse in Illinois?

 To become a registered nurse in Illinois, you must complete an accredited ADN or BSN pre-licensure nursing program and take and pass the NCLEX for a registered nurse.
 The Illinois Department of Financial and Professional Regulation issues the RN license to qualifying candidates.
-A clear background check and drug screen and passing score on the NCLEX are some requirements for receiving a license.
+A clear background check and drug screen and a passing score on the NCLEX are some requirements for receiving a license.
 Check out this page for full details on obtaining your RN license in Illinois.